jimhall/TestBlog4/_posts/2020-05-04-github-pages-part-one.md

 publishing something.
 This post is part of series that documents the journey, in the hopes that it will be easier for others.

+Take a look at the [ghpages tag page](https://jimhall.github.io/tags/ghpages) for all the posts in this series.

 ## Overall Task Map (checked items in this post)

 - [x] Review relevant GitHub Labs